African-American art

+African-American art is influenced by traditional African culture and Western culture that was forced upon black slaves.

 Early African-American art

 Pre-colonial, Antebellum and Civil War eras

 The earliest evidence of African-American art in the United States is the work of skilled craftsmen slaves from New England.
 Two categories of slave craft items survive from colonial America: articles that were created for personal use by slaves and articles created for public use.
-Examples from between the 17th century and the early 19th century include: small drums, quilts, wrought-iron figures, baskets, ceramic vessels, and gravestones.
+Examples from between the 17th century and the early 19th century include: small drums, quilts, wrought-iron figures, baskets, ceramic vessels, woodcuts, and gravestones.

 Many of Africa's most skilled slave artisans were hired out by slave owners.
 With the consent of their masters, some slave artisans were also able to keep a small percentage of the wages earned in their spare time to save enough money to purchase their freedom, and that of their family members.

 The public works of art produced by slave craftsmen were an important contribution to the Colonial economy.
 In New England and the Mid-Atlantic colonies, slaves were apprenticed as goldsmiths, cabinetmakers, engravers, carvers, portrait painters, carpenters, masons and iron workers.
 The construction and decoration of the Janson House, built on the Hudson River in 1712, was the work of African-Americans.
-Many of the oldest buildings in Louisiana, South Carolina and Georgia were built by craftsmen slaves.
+Many of the oldest buildings in Louisiana, South Carolina, and Georgia were built by craftsmen slaves.

+Some colonial art may have been by enslaved artists, but because the works are not signed, cannot be positively identified as such.
+For instance, the Boston printer Thomas Fleet is known to have owned an enslaved woodcut artist named Peter Fleet, who is mentioned by Isaiah Thomas in his history of early American printing, and whose initials appear on a woodcut illustration for the 1743 pamphlet The Prodigal Daughter.
+It is not possible to identify exactly how many other woodcuts in John Fleet's many publications were cut by James Fleet.